 2. Golf scrambles

-Break out those plaid sweaters and those trusty clubs!
-If golf is a shared interest among alumni chapter members, golf scrambles can provide a space for all ages to play.
+Break out those plaid sweaters and trusty clubs!
+If golf is a shared interest among alumni chapter members, you can host a golf scramble to 1. get friends together, and 2. raise money for a cause.
 In a traditional scramble, attendees group together in teams of four.
 Each team member has a chance to tee off, but everyone plays from the spot of the best shot.
 This format takes the pressure off the individual score and allows forgiveness for frustrating shots into the sand trap.
+It all ends up being a lot of fun and enables your members to give back at the same time.

 3. Happy hours